-Interior Design Changes That Makes The Biggest Impactinterviews
+Interior Design Updates That Make The Biggest Impactinterviews

 Whether your style is boho chic or a mix of industrial and Victorian, sitting with one style for too long will drive anyone up the wall.
 If it’s time for you to redo a few rooms in your home, there’s no reason to break the bank.
 Decor Aid interior designers say there is no reason to fret over expensive design fees because a home refresher can be a very affordable interior decor project.
 After going over past projects and current trends, We asked our senior interior designers, What small interior design changes make the biggest impact?
 Here are their top four recommendations that will revamp your home in a huge way.

 Small, large, old or new, one thing every room in every house needs is good lighting.
 Changing your lighting can be a small design project that will yield huge results.
 Usually, every home has a mix of natural, task, accent and ambient lighting, which are the four most common types of lighting.
 The best home interior designs are the result of using a combination of these lighting types.
 So when looking to restyle, lookout for which of these four types of lighting are lacking in your space, then add them in with existing lighting.
 Swapping out lamp shades or window treatments are small changes that help create a sense of newness and if you’re feeling crafty, these can become your next DIY interior design project.
 Adding a dimmer or changing bulb colors, are two affordable decor ideas, that will drastically change every room’s ambiance.

 Give Style with Faucets